Sotk-Karvachar highway closed

 According to the information received from the Emergency Situations Department of the Ministry of Internal Affairs of Georgia, the Stepantsminda-Lars highway is open only for trucks because of the state of emergency.

-According to the information received from the RA Ministry of Foreign Affairs, the decision to ban foreigners from entering Georgia remains in force.
+According to the information received from the RA Ministry of Foreign Affairs, the decision banning foreigners from entering Georgia remains in force.
 The ban does not apply to cargo transportation.